-Rob Ferguson, President and Principal at American consulting firm Ferguson Interests, LLC, points out that family businesses also provide a critical source of innovation.
-Laurence Odfjell, Chairman of Odfjell SE, a fifth-generation family-owned global shipping company based in Norway, explains that "In hoping to pass on value and purpose over generations, family businesses hold a longer-term perspective than the next quarterly report.
+Rob Ferguson, President and Principal at Ferguson Interests, LLC, points out that family businesses also provide a critical source of innovation in our country.
+One Chairman of a large, multigenerational family-owned business explains that "in hoping to pass on value and purpose over generations, family businesses hold a longer-term perspective than the next quarterly report.
 This outlook encourages them to take an innovative approach to challenges, looking past the short-term to make decisions that enhance long-term opportunities."

 Research conducted by Patricio Duran, Nadine Kammerlander, Marc van Essen and Thomas Zellweger, published in the Academy of Management Journal, demonstrates that family businesses are more efficient innovators than other public and private firms.
-Though working with smaller average R&D budgets than other organisations of similar size, family businesses realise more innovative output for every dollar invested in R&D, as measured by number of patents, number of new products, or revenues generated with new products.
+Though working with smaller average R&D budgets than other organizations of similar size, family businesses realize more innovative output for every dollar invested in R&D, as measured by number of patents, number of new products, or revenues generated with new products.